skramm/homog2d/manual.md

 **before** the `#include "homog2d"`

 - `HOMOG2D_USE_OPENCV`: enable the Opencv binding, see [Bindings](#bind).
-- `HOMOG2D_SAFE_MODE`: this will enable some additional checks in the API.
-Runtime issues will make functions throw a `std::runtime_error`.
+- `HOMOG2D_NOCHECKS`: will disable run-time checking.
+If not defined, incorrect situations will throw a `std::runtime_error`.

 ### Inner details